 Top 10 Most Iconic Cartoon Characters of All Time

-Bugs Bunny Bugs Bunny is an animated cartoon character, created by the staff of Leon Schlesinger Productions (later Warner Bros.)
-He is one of (if not) the most famous cartoon characters, and he is in the show Looney Tunes.
-His famous quote is "What's up doc?".
-He is a gray colored bunny with big teeth and big... read more
+Bugs Bunny is an animated cartoon character created by the staff of Leon Schlesinger Productions, which later became Warner Bros.
+Cartoons.
+He is one of the most iconic and recognizable cartoon characters, known for his appearances in the Looney Tunes and Merrie Melodies series.
+His signature phrase... read more

 Some of my friends, family members, and myself think that you would never want to mess around with Bugs Bunny.
 He is too smart and could be a very dangerous cartoon character to be around!